richardthorp/Festival-Faces/README.md

 ### Features
 #### Implemented Features
 Each page features a responsive navigation bar with the navigational links clearly listed to the right of the page, or being found in a dropdown list by clicking a 'hamburger' button which appears on screens 575 pixels wide or less.
+The page the user is currently on is made clear by the navigational link for that page being brighter than the other links in the navigation bar.
 The logo on the left of the navigation bar also serves as a link to the home page - a feature which is widely used in web design and therefore expected by the user.

 Each page also features the same footer which contains a link to the business' email address, links to the business' social network pages and the copyright infomation for the website.
 All clickable links are clearly indicated with a subtle change in colour when the curser is hovered over them.
 The footer also implements responsive design by reordering the footer content to push the copyright information to the bottom of the screen and the more important social network and email links above on small screen sizes.

 ##### Home
 The home page features a short welcome message to the user, followed by a tag line which quickly tells the user the purpose of the business.
 Immediately below are three circular images on screen sizes 768 pixels wide and above, or 1 circular image on smaller screen sizes.
 The purpose of the three images on larger screens is to immediately display a selection of examples of work to the user.
 On smaller screens where only one image is displayed, the image acts as a more standard hero image, giving the user an immediate and stricking example of what the website is about.